 There is understandable anxiety surrounding future travel plans and COVID-19.

-According to a survey conducted by personal finance website, ValuePenguin, nearly half of Americans (48%) have opted to cancel their summer travel plans, placing even greater distress on the already ailing travel industry.
+According to a survey conducted by a personal finance website, ValuePenguin, nearly half of Americans (48%) have opted to cancel their summer travel plans, placing even greater distress on the already ailing travel industry.

 - See also: